DavEsp0/hello-world/README.md

 # hello-world
-Tutorial repository
+Tutorial repository.
 New to GitHub.
-Got a lot to learn
+Got a lot to learn.